CORS Filter

 the server.

-The CORS Filter, as the name implies, implements the clever
+The CORS Filter, as the name implies, implements the standard

 javax.servlet.Filter